freaktechnik/justintv-stream-notifications/help/channels-manager.md

  - Switch to the "Users" tab at the top
  - Click the "Auto add" button

-Note that this currently only works with Twitch due to API restrictions with the other providers.
+Note that this currently only works with Twitch and Azubu due to API restrictions with the other providers.

 ## Remove a channel
  - Switch to the "Channels" tab at the top